ozlmulg/my-dev-notes/docs/java/jenv.md

 ---

-## Reference
+## References

-For more details, check the official website: [https://www.jenv.be/](https://www.jenv.be/)
+For more details, check the official website: [https://www.jenv.be](https://www.jenv.be)